DCM in dogs (Dilated Cardiomyopathy)

 When to contact your vet

-If your dog has DCM and they appear to be getting worse, contact your vet for an appointment.
+If your dog has DCM and they appear to be getting worse, contact your vet.

 EMERGENCY - If your dog has collapsed or is struggling to breathe, contact your vet immediately for an emergency appointment.